Imagination and Creativity | It’s The Work of Childhood!

 Free Play - Give them plenty of free time for unstructured play.

-To quote Walt Disney, a man with an extraordinary imagination...
+To quote Walt Disney, a man with an extraordinary imagination

-“Laughter is Timeless.
-Imagination has no Age.
-And Dreams are Forever.”
+“Laughter is timeless.
+Imagination has no age.
+And Dreams are forever.”

 - Walt Disney -

-Foster their imagination and creativity through play and open-ended toys like wooden building blocks.
+You can boost imagination and creativity through play and open-ended toys like wooden building blocks.
 Pick up a set or two before their imaginations run dry!